Emeks26/Batch-Two/Isolo/readme.md

-This folder is for the members of the Yaba centre.
+This folder is for the members of the Isolo centre.

 Please comment the top of the files in the format